hackillinois-reversepitch/HackIllinois-2018/README.md

 Welcome to the Reverse Pitch Challenge!
 We are seeking ideas, business plans, design drafts, or prototypes with gigabit features to support city services!
 Winning projects will receive prizes, opportunities to work with faculty-led research teams and Midwest Big Data Hub mentors after the hackathon, and a chance to showcase your work to the national Smart Gigabit Communities.

+## Why Gigabit?
+###	Smart communities will require applications that use a lot of bandwidth, such as
+-	Interactive, high-definition gaming
+-	Augmented Reality for education and training
+###	Significant reduction in latency (response times across the system), imagine
+-	Knowing when a flash flood will hit your neighborhood
+-	Improved food delivery services with driverless cars
+###	Software-defined services that require customization, including
+-	Data transmission on a private, secure network
+-	Optimizing network resources in real-time, dynamically

 ## What are the Challenges?

 ### 1. Improved efficiency of City services with data visualization and analysis